HST/WFC3 grism observations of $z\sim1$ clusters: evidence for evolution in the mass-size relation of quiescent galaxies from poststarburst galaxies: HST imaging of the PSBs

 In Figure~\ref{fig:psb_collage} we show the F140W direct images of the PSBs in square cutouts.
 The dimensions of each cutout in kiloparsecs is shown in the top right-hand corner of each cutout.
 The spectroscopic redshift of each galaxy is shown in the bottom left-hand corner of each cutout.
 The images are ordered by increasing stellar mass.
 Cutouts with solid line (dashed line) borders are those PSBs with reliable (low-confidence) spectroscopic redshifts.

 The majority of the PSBs show no signs of disturbances or interactions and are symmetric in shape.
 This is somewhat puzzling, since the abrupt end in these galaxies' star formation suggests that a severe violent process (e.g. a merger or a high-speed close-proximity flyby, both of which would likely leave tidal signatures or some sort of asymmetry) would likely be responsible.
 The fact that most of the PSBs are symmetric and undisturbed effectively rules out violent quenching mechanisms that are capable of altering the stellar distribution of galaxies.
 These include harassment, mergers and tidal-stripping.
+To further investigate this, we examine the residuals of the GALFIT fits for the PSBs (see Figure~\ref{fig:GALFIT_PSBs_fig} in Appendix~\ref{GALFIT_psbs}).
+The majority of the residuals are absent of features that are suggestive of harassment, mergers or tidal-stripping.

-These quenching mechanisms were already ruled out in more detailed previous work done on the PSBs.
+These violent quenching mechanisms were already ruled out in more detailed previous work done on the PSBs.
 A detailed study using the large sample of spectroscopically confirmed cluster galaxies in GCLASS unveiled that the PSBs reside in a distinct location of clustercentric velocity versus position phase space \citep{Muzzin2014a}.
 Using several zoom-in dark-matter-only simulations, the coherent ``ring" traced by the PSBs in this phase space could be reproduced by quenching galaxies rapidly (within 0.1 - 0.5 Gyr) after they made their first passage of $R\sim0.5R_{200}$.
 In \cite{Muzzin2014a} it was also found that the GMOS spectra of the PSBs could only be fit well with high resolution \cite{Bruzual2003} stellar population models if a rapid quenching timescale of $0.4^{+0.3}_{-0.4}$~Gyr is assumed.
 The rapidity of the quenching, suggested {\it both} by this phase space analysis and the Spectral Energy Distribution (SED) fitting of the PSBs, ruled out quenching mechanisms that operate on long timescales such as mergers, harassment and tidal-stripping.
 The short quenching timescale is consistent with gas stripping processes such as ram-pressure stripping \citep{Gunn1972} and/or strangulation \citep{Larson1980}.